odea-project/qAlgorithms/report/report.md

 ## Evaluation
 As already concluded in the original paper, the binning process results in a dataset of EICs, the vast majority of which possess very good separation from their environment.
-While some errors persist [@gerrit: which one?], it is also important to note that this binning step is only part of a larger analysis process.
-As such, even if the intermediate results contain false positives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and through the fitted regression compensating for single centroids being assigned to the wrong bin.
+While there are still cases where a bin does not include all points that should be a part of it [@gerrit: which one?], it is also important to note that this binning step is only part of a larger analysis process.
+As such, even if the intermediate results contain false positives or negatives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and through the fitted regression compensating for single centroids being assigned to the wrong bin.